-To create this news application, NPR StateImpact acquired lists from the Pennsylvania Department of Environmental Protection — the agency charged with permitting and regulating oil-and-gas drilling in the Keystone State.
+To create this news application, StateImpact Pennsylvania acquired lists from the state Department of Environmental Protection — the agency charged with permitting and regulating oil-and-gas drilling in the Keystone State.

-The agency releases well data semi-annually, so the records in the application represent wells in the system from January 1, 2012 to June 30, 2012.
+The records in the application currently represent Marcellus Shale gas wells reported to the DEP for the second half of 2014.
 Gas production totals and days represent activity during that period.
-The application also reflects violations reported from Jan.
-1, 2009 to June 30, 2012 on any wells that were active during the first half of this year.
+The application also reflects violations reported from January 2009 through March 2015 on any wells that were active during the second half of 2014.

 The app used to track only producing (or “active”) wells.
-Recently, however, after realizing that several of the wells that were being drilled were not visible in our map, we changed that to also include the wells DEP had issued permits for, but that weren’t aren’t yet producing.
+Recently, however, after realizing that several of the wells that were being drilled were not visible in our map, we changed that to also include the wells DEP had issued permits for but aren’t yet producing.

-Finally, a reminder that 8,982 wells doesn’t mean there are 8,982 large drilling rigs dotting Pennsylvania.
+Keep in mind that 7,788 wells doesn’t mean there are 7,778 large drilling rigs dotting Pennsylvania.
 Energy companies drill multiple wells on each site.

 The violations data are presented as released by the department, so some violations appear as duplicates because two enforcement actions can be associated with one violation in the department’s relational database.
 The agency, however, releases a flat dump from the database, so these duplicates are unavoidable.
 Be careful if you plan to use the data for well counts or fine totals without first separating inspections, violations and enforcements into separate tables with distinct records.

-Please let us know if you spot errors or have questions about the data.
+Please let us know if you spot errors or have questions.